 In Colombia, only 0.37% of vehicles are electric, and this figure is projected to reach just 3% by 2032, meaning 90% of vehicles will still use fossil fuels.
 Internal combustion vehicles consume four times more fuel than electric ones, leading to higher CO2 emissions and cost per kilometer, which disproportionately affects low-income individuals and their ability to cope with climate change.
 EVs can help reduce urban air pollution, as 90% of people live in areas with high pollution levels.

-MubOn launched MubON, a suite of portable and efficient charging solutions for EV users seeking convenience without compromising charging speed.
+MubOn launched its flagship platform (also named MubON ), a suite of portable and efficient charging solutions for EV users seeking convenience without compromising charging speed.
 MubON focuses on residential units and complexes.
 Its collaborative economy model eliminates the high initial costs of buying and installing a charger and the need for extensive infrastructure modifications.
 It generates revenue from the energy sales which is shared between the multifamily units and MubON, 20% and 80% respectively, creating an incentive to deploy this infrastructure.

 To align platform development with real-world needs, MubOn hosted three workshops in Cali and Bogotá to identify infrastructure deployment challenges and user priorities in both cities.
 In response to rising demand, MubOn is expanding its charging network with new installations across Bogotá, Medellín, Cali and Villavicencio, further supporting Colombia’s transition to clean transportation.

-Furthermore, Fundacion Cleantech Hub will grow its ecosystem database with 1,000 relevant actors and train up to 100 startup teams and 50 Imentors per year.
+Furthermore, Fundacion Cleantech Hub will grow its ecosystem database with 1,000 relevant actors and train up to 100 startup teams and 50 mentors per year.

 Finally, Celsia will serve as the testing laboratory for new features developed by MubON before they are released to the market.
 It aims to promote the commercialization of MubON's new services among its customers.